home biography contact works

 Third movement is a stringent tarantella-like movement, almost as a ‘moto perpetuo’, with superseding calm and lingering sections.

-The work will be recorded on LAWO Classics in april 2023 with pianist Sveinung Bjelland and the Norwegian Radio Orchestra.
-The recording is planned for release in spring 2024 together with a Cello Concerto.
+The work was recorded on LAWO Classics in April 2024 with pianist Sveinung Bjelland and the Norwegian Radio Orchestra.
+The recording was released in autumn 2024 together with a Cello Concerto.

 Piano Trio (2006)